Vegetable Seeds Catalogue

 A prolific and tasty bush bean that produces lots of tender, tasty, stringless, yellow, 13-15cm pods with black beans.
 Fairly hardy.
 An heirloom that remains popular for its ability to produce early crops and its productivity.
 Best grown in double rows (45cm between rows and 10cm between plants) in spring and summer in intervals of 3 weeks to ensure continued supplies.
 Pick young pods regularly to promote regrowth.
 80 seeds.

 A heavy producing, green, climbing variety with rounded pods up to 20cm long and white, long seeds.
 It will need a tall trellis or long poles to grow on.
 Beans want plenty of water and a sunny position, frost-free position and should be picked young and regularly to promote new flowers.
-40 seeds.
+80 seeds.
+Bulk seed available.

 With a long harvest period and excellent flavour is it any ‘wonder’ that this heirloom variety has been popular with gardeners since the 1850’s.
 A climbing variety (to 2.2m) with oval green beans (15-20cm) that can be eaten fresh, cooked or frozen.
 Harvest beans young and often to maintain yield.
 80 seeds.